Monotreme: Reproductive system

-The key anatomical difference between monotremes and other mammals gives them their name; monotreme means “single opening” in Greek, referring to the single duct (the cloaca) for their urinary, defecatory, and reproductive systems.
-Like reptiles, monotremes have a single cloaca.
-Marsupials have a separate genital tract, whereas most placental mammalian females have separate openings for reproduction (the vagina), urination (the urethra), and defecation (the anus).
+The key anatomical difference between monotremes and other mammals gives them their name; monotreme means "single opening" in Greek, referring to the single duct (the cloaca) for their urinary, defecatory, and reproductive systems.
+Like birds and reptiles, monotremes have a single cloaca.
+Marsupials have a separate genital tract, whereas most placental females have separate openings for reproduction (the vagina), urination (the urethra), and defecation (the anus).
 In monotremes, only semen passes through the penis while urine is excreted through the male's cloaca.
 The monotreme penis is similar to that of turtles and is covered by a preputial sac.
+Male monotremes do not have a prostate or seminal vesicles.

-Monotreme eggs are retained for some time within the mother and receive nutrients directly from her, generally hatching within 10 days after being laid — much shorter than the incubation period of sauropsid eggs.
-Much like newborn marsupials (and perhaps all non-placental mammals), newborn monotremes, called "puggles," are larval- and fetus-like and have relatively well-developed forelimbs that enable them to crawl around.
-In fact, because monotremes lack nipples, puggles crawl about more frequently than marsupial joeys in search of milk, this difference raising questions about the supposed developmental restrictions on marsupial forelimbs.
+Monotreme eggs are retained for some time within the mother and receive nutrients directly from her, generally hatching within ten days after being laid – much shorter than the incubation period of sauropsid eggs.
+Much like newborn marsupials (and perhaps all non-placentals), newborn monotremes, called "puggles", are larval- and fetus-like and have relatively well-developed forelimbs that enable them to crawl around.
+Monotremes lack teats, so puggles crawl about more frequently than marsupial joeys in search of milk.
+This difference raises questions about the supposed developmental restrictions on marsupial forelimbs.

-Rather than through nipples, monotremes lactate from their mammary glands via openings in their skin.
+Rather than through teats, monotremes lactate from their mammary glands via openings in their skin.
 All five extant species show prolonged parental care of their young, with low rates of reproduction and relatively long life-spans.

-Monotremes are also noteworthy in their zygotic development: Most mammalian zygotes go through holoblastic cleavage, where the ovum splits into multiple, divisible daughter cells.
-Contrastingly, monotreme zygotes, like those of birds and reptiles, undergo meroblastic (partial) division.
-This means the cells at the yolk's edge have cytoplasm continuous with that of the egg, allowing the yolk and embryo to exchange waste and nutrients with the surrounding cytoplasm.
+Monotremes are also noteworthy in their zygotic development: most mammalian zygotes go through holoblastic cleavage, where the ovum splits into multiple, divisible daughter cells.
+In contrast, monotreme zygotes, like those of birds and reptiles, undergo meroblastic (partial) division.
+This means that the cells at the yolk's edge have cytoplasm continuous with that of the egg, allowing the yolk and embryo to exchange waste and nutrients with the surrounding cytoplasm.